 - Cross-training is helpful.
 If you are a runner, incorporate rowing or another activity for cardio and add in strength and flexibility training.

 - Maintain a healthy diet that includes foods rich in calcium and vitamin D.

 - Use the proper equipment for the activity, including the right footwear.

 - If pain or swelling occurs, immediately stop the activity and rest for a few days.

 Diagnosing Stress Fractures

 Your doctor will first assess your risk factors for stress fractures.
 X-rays are commonly used to identify fractures, but some fractures are too small to show in an X-ray.
-In those cases, digital imaging such as CT (computed topography) scans or MRIs (magnetic resonance imaging) will be necessary.
+In those cases, such as CT (computed topography) scans or MRIs (magnetic resonance imaging) will be necessary.